chenyong89/unl-schnablelab/docs/index.md

 ## hcc module

-hcc module provides convienet tools when conducting analyses on HCC
+The hcc module provides convenient tools for analyses conducted on the HCC.

 ```
 $ python -m schnablelab.hcc